 Visiting a foreign country can be a confusing and frustrating experience at times, and it's often difficult to separate yourself from the crowd of tourists that, let's face it, if you weren't in the same boat as, you'd be shaking your head at.
-Like Robin to Batman, Warsaw Life has taken it upon itself to come to your aid so you can, as the informed traveller, rise above your tourist peers and order your grub like a real native.
+Like Robin to Batman, Local Life Warsaw has taken it upon itself to come to your aid so you can, as the informed traveller, rise above your tourist peers and order your grub like a real native.
 We can't help you with the pronunciation but we can help you to know what you're talking about.

 For years, Polish cuisine was derided for its lack of invention, but things are changing as you'll have seen by the incredibly varied array of Warsaw restaurants in our eat section.
 As for Polish dishes, you can't beat the classics and we love them so much we've gone to the trouble of producing a quick guide to the dishes you're most likely to come across.